What’s In a Name? That Which We Call Children Born Out-of-Wedlock Is Not So Sweet.

 Although Wisconsin law is silent on the initial selection of a child’s name, the practical reality is that the mother of the child has the exclusive opportunity to decide the child’s name at birth.
 Shortly after birth, hospital staff presents the mother with a birth certificate worksheet to fill out, in which the mother inserts the child’s chosen first, middle and last name.
 This form is then submitted to the Department of Vital Records and used to create the child’s birth certificate and to apply for a Social Security card.
 Notably, the father’s signature is not required on this form.
 If the father is unhappy with the selection of the child’s name, he would have to file a name change lawsuit in court and petition the court to change the child’s name.
 A hearing would be held, and the child’s mother would also have the right to testify.
 There is no guarantee for the father that the court would agree to the name change.

 Alternatively, the child’s name change can be accomplished through a paternity lawsuit, but only to a certain degree.
-A paternity lawsuit is necessary if: (1) there is a dispute or uncertainty about the identity of the child’s father; (2) the mother is married to someone besides the father when the child is conceived; or (3) the parents agree on the identity of the child’s father but disagree about the legal custody, physical placement or child support of the child.
+A paternity lawsuit is necessary if: (1) there is a dispute or uncertainty about the identity of the child’s father or (2) the mother is married to someone besides the father when the child is conceived.
 So it’s very likely in a non-marital situation that the parents will already have a paternity lawsuit pending in which the father can voice his objection to the child’s chosen last name.

 If the mother agrees to change the child’s first, middle, or last name, then the court in the paternity lawsuit can easily incorporate that change into the court’s judgment of paternity.
 Unfortunately for the father, if the mother will not agree to change the child’s first or middle name, there’s nothing the paternity court can do about it.
 The father would have to initiate that separate name change lawsuit described above.